-In the long run, keeping an eye on your solvency ratio can help prevent the company from going bankrupt because of rising debt levels.
+In the long run, keeping an eye on your solvency ratio can prevent your company from going bankrupt because of rising debt levels.
 In other words, knowing your ratio should help you determine when you can and can’t handle additional debt.

 Not only does calculating solvency help companies make important financial decisions and ensure future profitability, but it also reassures creditors and shareholders that your business can pay its debts.

-Lenders want to know that your company can pay back the loan principle as well as the interest that accumulates.
-A poor solvency ratio may suggest that your company will be unable to meet its obligations in the long term.
+Lenders want to know that your company can pay back the loan principal, as well as the interest that accumulates.
+A poor solvency ratio may suggest your company will be unable to meet its obligations in the long term.

 A good solvency ratio varies by industry, so it’s important to compare your numbers with those of your competitors.
 Because businesses in some industries are able to survive with solvency ratios that would be considered unhealthy in others, companies should refrain from scrutinizing these numbers in a vacuum.
-Historically, technology companies tend to boast higher solvency ratios than those in debt-heavy industries, such as utilities.
+Historically, technology companies tend to boast higher solvency ratios than those in debt-heavy industries like utilities.

-There are different types of solvency ratios that you can use to track different elements of your finances.
-Here are some of the most common types of solvency ratios that companies track on a regular basis:
+There are different types of solvency ratios you can use to track different elements of your finances.
+Here are some of the most common types of solvency ratios companies track on a regular basis.

-This ratio is a measure of total debt as compared to shareholder equity.
-As an equation, you take your business’ total liabilities and divide them by your shareholders’ equity.
+This ratio is a measure of total debt, as compared to shareholder equity.
+As an equation, you take your business’s total liabilities and divide them by your shareholders’ equity.

-Whereas a general high solvency ratio tends to indicate that a company is fiscally sound, a high debt-to-equity ratio suggests that the company over-utilized debt to bankroll its growth.
+In general, a high solvency ratio tends to indicate that a company is fiscally sound, while a high debt-to-equity ratio suggests that the company over-utilized debt to bankroll its growth.
 As interest levels continue to climb, companies may suffer from volatile earnings.
-To prevent insolvency, business owners must focus on deferring costs, reducing debt and boosting overall profits.
+To prevent insolvency, business owners need to focus on deferring costs, reducing debt and boosting overall profits.

 This refers to the ratio of long-term and short-term liabilities compared to total holdings.
-As an equation, it is expressed as your business’ short- and long-term liabilities divided by its total assets.
+As an equation, it’s expressed as your business’s short- and long-term liabilities divided by its total assets.
 As a company’s total-debt-to-total-assets ratio increases, it poses a greater financial risk to banks and creditors.